jmazzahacks/byteforge-coinmarketcap/README.md

 ## Usage: API quotes_historical

 The `quotes_historical` method facilitates fetching historical quotes for a specific cryptocurrency over a given time range.
 This feature allows for detailed analysis of cryptocurrency value trends over time in different fiat or cryptocurrencies.
+You can query either directly by ticker using the ```ticker``` paramater or using the ```id``` parameter and supply the coinmarketcap id (cmc_id).
+Using the cmd_id can avoid edge cases when multiple assets share the same ticker.

 This API requires a 'Hobbyist' or higher tier CMC subscription.